jiayuanz3/ML-Naive-Bayes/README.md

 This is a piece work from COMP30027 Machine Learning Project 1(University of Melborune).

-We finished this work in 04/2020 with Python programming.
+I finished this work in 04/2020 with Python programming.

 In this Project, I implement a supervised Naive Bayes learner and evaluate it with respect to various supervised datasets.
 And then use the observations to respond to some conceptual questions about naive Bayes.